 North Park Shops

 North Park is home to some of the most unique local businesses in San Diego.
 Get some 35mm film at the local camera shop, grab a succulent at the nursery, or go thrifting at one of the vintage shops off University – there’s a deal out there with your name on it.
 Have something to sell, check out one of the local consignment stores and get store credit for that next fashion statement.

 One of the most unique things about North Park is how many local community events are happening – seemingly every night!

 The Observatory in North Park pulls some huge national tours from headlining bands.
 Want something more intimate?
 Check out one of the local coffee shops for some open mic or poetry readings.
 For touring acts with a dive bar feel, you can’t beat Soda Bar off El Cajon.
 Our favorite is live music on the patio of Bivouac featuring local artists.
 Feeling mystical?
 Get your palms read or a tarot card reading during dinner.
 Hit an escape room, or play some video games and the local adult arcade bar.
 Play pool or beer hall games at one of the bars or breweries.

-If you’re looking for something fun to do during the day without the drinking, North Park also has plenty of gyms, or get outside and check out Morley Field.
+If you’re looking for something fun to do during the day without the drinking, North Park also has plenty of gyms, retail, coworking spaces, or get outside and check out Morley Field.
 Morley is home to several tennis courts, bocce ball, baseball fields and even a velodrome (again IYKYK).
 Balboa is all walking distance from North Park and includes a muni disc golf course and two golf courses.
 There’s also basketball, pickleball and several kids’ jungle gyms peppered throughout the neighborhood.